Where to get vaccinated

 What to do if you test positive for COVID-19

 If you test positive for COVID-19, we strongly recommend you inform your individual close contacts that they may have been exposed and should seek testing.
-In addition to following the CDC’s guidance for isolation and quarantine, view Boynton’s COVID-19 page for more FAQs.
+In addition to following the CDC’s guidance for preventing the spread of respiratory illnesses, view Boynton’s COVID-19 page for more FAQs.

 What to do if you have been exposed to COVID-19

 University of Minnesota faculty, staff, students, and visitors (including contractors, service providers, vendors, and suppliers) are required to wear a mask only in the following locations: